 3. Do You Have Visitors Who Are on Mobile Devices?

 As of 2013, about 46% of all searches occurred on mobile devices.
 This mobile movement has a unique benefit over desktop searches, in that it can improve results at brick and mortar stores as well as online.
 About 50% of all mobile searches are conducted in hopes of finding local results, and 61% of those searches result in a purchase.
-To make it to the top of local results, a strong focus on local SEO strategy is imperative.
+To make it to the top of local results, a strong focus on local SEO strategies in The Woodlands is imperative.

 PPC has a special advantage on mobile.
 Click through rates are higher on mobile than they are on desktop computers.
 On a Smartphone, the average click through rate of a paid ad is 5.87%, as compared to the click through rate of a desktop ad at only 2.29%.